-A transmission gate (TG) PUF and on-chip voltage-to-digital conversion circuit are evaluated on 40 copies of a 90 nm chip, at 9 temperature-voltage (TV) corners.
-Voltage thresholding and triplemodule-redundancy techniques are proposed as a means of avoiding bit flips.
+A transmission gate (TG) PUF and on-chip voltage-to-digital conversion circuit are evaluated on 63 copies of a 90 nm chip, at 9 temperature-voltage corners.
+Thresholding and triple-moduleredundancy techniques are proposed as a means of avoiding bit flips.
 Results from statistical tests confirm that cryptographic quality bitstrings are obtained using either the TG voltages or their digitized representations.
 The proposed bit flip avoidance schemes allow the user to trade-off the probability of failure with helper data overhead for applications requiring bitstring regeneration.